How to get rid of Ants

 Black garden ant (Lasius niger)

 This is perhaps the most familiar ant due to the tendency in the summer for the 3mm long black worker ants to enter the house searching in kitchens for food such as sugar, fats and grains.
 Its nests can be found on patios and along the edges of lawns.
 Colonies can consist of up to 15,000 workers, although the average is about 4,000 to 7,000.
 Black ants eat insects, nectar, and even the bodies of dead ants from their own or other colonies.
-You’ll most likely see them in late summer during hot and humid weather when the brownish black winged adults swarm and mate.
+You’re most likely to see them in late summer during hot and humid weather when the brownish black winged adults swarm and mate.
 These are the 'flying ants' dispersing to form new colonies.

 Ant Damage and Symptoms